How much can entry-level tiny house trailers cost?

 For tiny home enthusiasts, living within driving distance from Chattanooga, TN, The Wind River Bungalow Co. is a good choice for a few reasons.
 The company supports the DIY mindset, which helps people to save money on things they can do themselves.
-Wind River can provide you with a shell at any stage of completion based on customer’s preference.
+Wind River can provide you with a shell at any stage of completion based on customer’s preferences.

-If you have access to cheap or free building materials and know how to do everything by yourself then just go ahead and buy a set of building plans for around $150.
+If you have access to cheap or free building materials and know-how to do everything by yourself then just go ahead and buy a set of building plans for around $150.

 How to build a tiny house trailer on a budget doing some of the work yourself.

 Here is an example of what else can be done with your trailer house project.

 *The estimates below are based on a 24′ x 8.5′ x 13.5′ bumper-pull tiny house shell with the “standard” finishes:

 1. The Guru shell (for the most experienced DIYers)- $18,500